dubst3pp4/dotvim/README.md

 ## Mission

-Build a configuration for daily editing of JavaScript, Python, PHP, AsciiDoc, Markdown files and daily notes.
+Build a configuration for daily editing of JavaScript, Python, AsciiDoc, Markdown files and daily notes.

 At the moment the following features are provided: